The difference between the Italian expressions VISITARE and ANDARE a TROVARE

 In Italian, “visitare” and “andare a trovare” both involve going to see someone, but they have slightly different nuances.

-2. Andare a trovare: This expression specifically means "to go to visit" someone, usually a friend or family member.
-It emphasizes the personal aspect of the visit, suggesting a more intimate or familiar context.
+2. Andare a trovare: this expression literally means “to go and find someone.”
+It emphasizes the personal aspect of the visit and suggests a more familiar or intimate context.

-🟢 "Vado a trovare" is what you have to say when you go to visit a friend.
+🟢 “Vado a trovare” is what you say when you go to visit a friend.

 stampa la pagina